-If you use your home purely as your personal residence, you obtain no tax benefits from repairs.
-You cannot deduct any part of the cost.
-However, home improvements are treated differently.
+If you use your home purely as your personal residence, you get no tax benefits from repairs.
+You can't deduct any part of the cost.
+But home improvements are treated differently.
 They can provide tax benefits.

 As far as taxes are concerned, repairs to a personal residence are meaningless.
 The only way you can deduct all or part of the cost of home repairs for your residence is if you qualify for the home office deduction or rent out part of the home.

 You can deduct all or part of home repair costs if you have a business and use a portion of the home as an office for the business.
 To qualify for the home office deduction you must have a legitimate business and use part of your home exclusively and regularly for the business.

 If you qualify for this deduction, you can deduct 100% of the cost of repairs you make just to your home office.
 For example, if you use a bedroom in your home as a home office and pay to replace broken window with a similar window you may deduct the entire cost.

 Repairs that benefit your entire home are deductible according to the percentage of home office use.
 For example, if you use 20% of your home as an office, you may deduct 20% of the cost to repair your home heating and air conditioning system.